País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Coffee in Sekong Province

-The shift to coffee cultivation has significantly improved the lives of upland farmers, improving access to education, healthcare, and essential needs.
 Farmers have better processing and storage, as well as equipment, training, and market access, supported by organisations like CARE International.

-This helps to position Dak Cheung for growth in the specialty coffee market.
+All this helps to position Dak Cheung for growth in the specialty coffee market.

 Case Study – SuPER WE Coffee Project